 All these bricks were exciting, but I was interested in seeing his name somewhere, so I marched in vain through three cemeteries, Grace Cemetery, St.Pauls Cemetery, and Lower Ash Grove Cemetery.
 Certain names appear in all three of these places - names of large families that had long histories and numerous generations without leaving the county - mostly German Lutherans such as Kull, Weber, Storm, Ruff, Ulmer, Doering, Buesking - but no Zerr.

-of their burials, so I went to visit the church secretary who was kind enough to show me the records.
+I thought the church might have records of their burials, so I went to visit the church secretary who was kind enough to show me the records.
 All of the burials were entered by hand into a journal.
 The sermon language was recorded as well (until the 20th century most of the sermons were given in German).
 But still no record that Lawrence Zerr was a member of this Lutheran church (Lutheran happened to be pretty much the only game in town for most of his life; although there were two churches of the same denomination).

 The day was getting old and I had to drive to St. Louis.
 But on my way out of Shelby County I just decided to try and find one more cemetery.